 You have been out fishing all day and have finally hooked that fish you have been hoping for, you have reeled it in, and it is safely in the confines of the net.
 But, now what?
 Yes, you are going to have to touch and handle that fish, or all that work was for nothing.
-The following are just a few easy tips that will help you get over your fear of handling slimy fish and will even help keep you from dropping and losing your catch of the day.
+The following are just a few easy tips that will help you with Fishing Hook Removal or to get over your fear of handling slimy fish and will even help keep you from dropping and losing your catch of the day.

 When you fish, you are fishing with a hook, and it is important that you remove that hook after the fish is caught.
 To do this, it is best to have a pair of hook removers, pliers or even wire cutters so that you can easily and safely remove the hook.
 A pair of gloves or fish lip grips or fish grips will also make handling the slimy and slippery fish a lot easier too and seriously reduce the risk of the fish slipping through your fingers.